8 Momentum equation

 \[ \begin{align} \md{\mathbf{v}} = \frac{\partial\mathbf{v}}{\partial t} + \left(\mathbf{v}\cdot\nabla\right)\mathbf{v} = -\frac{1}{\rho}\nabla p + \mathbf{g} + \mathbf{f}_R \end{align} \]

-ring.
-In this case, the material change in the specific kinetic energy $k$ applies
+In this case, for the material change of the specific kinetic energy $k$, one has

 \[ \begin{align} \md{k} = \md{}\left(\frac{1}{2}\mathbf{v}^2\right) = \mathbf{v}\cdot\md{\mathbf{v}} = -\frac{1}{\rho}\nabla p\cdot\mathbf{v} + \mathbf{v}\cdot\mathbf{g} + \mathbf{v}\cdot\mathbf{f}_R = -\frac{1}{\rho}\sum_{i = 1}^3v_i\frac{\partial p}{\partial x_i} + \sum_{i = 1}^3v_ig_i + \frac{1}{\rho}\sum_{i, j = 1}^3v_j\frac{\partial\tau_{i, j}}{\partial x_i}. \end{align} \]